codecat555/codecat555-fidgetingbits_knausj_talon/README.md

 This repo has good support for vim, as well as other useful stuff.

+*Note*: This copy is not identical to the original, there are some (minor) customizations.

 I pull parts this repo into my tree using git sparse checkout.
 Here's what my config looks like:

     $ cat .git/info/sparse-checkout